Vladislao/proxy-supervisor/README.md

   * **proxies** *\<Array\> | \<Url\> | \<String\>* List of proxy servers to be added.
   * Returns: *this*.

-  Adds specified proxies to the list of current balancer.
+  Adds specified proxies to the list of the current balancer.

 #### balancer.remove(proxies)
   * **proxies** *\<Array\> | \<Url\> | \<String\>* List of proxy servers to be added.
   * Returns: *this*.

-  Removes specified proxies from the list of current balancer.
+  Removes specified proxies from the list of the current balancer.

 #### balancer.subscribe(source)
   * **source** *\<Source\>* Source to listen.
   * Returns: *this*.

-  Subscribes to specified source.
+  Subscribes to the specified source.

 #### balancer.proxy([options])
   * **options** *\<Object\>* Options containing connection details.
 Check [request](https://github.com/request/request#requestoptions-callback) for the format of the options.